You probably are having issues with API call limits.

 Only 1 API call will be needed in this use case.

-Please note that the above API calls are for getting contacts/lists only.
+Please note that the API calls above are for getting contacts/lists only.
 We also need a few API calls to retrieve fields details.
-We also need 1 API call for each unsubscribed members in Mailchimp to update opt-out status in Salesforce.
+In addition to that, we need 1 API call for each unsubscribed member in Mailchimp to update the opt-out status in Salesforce.